-There are four primary types of MS; relapsing-remitting, secondary-progressive, primary-progressive, and progressive relapsing.
+There are four primary types of MS; clinically isolated syndrome, relapsing-remitting, secondary-progressive, and primary-progressive.
 Even though there are common factors among those with MS, everyone is an individual.
 Depending on what type a person has, symptoms can vary widely from day to day.
 That means there’s no standard approach to increasing function.
 Since the Feldenkrais Method is about awareness, how to attain it, and how to use it, each client learns how to assess his/herself continuously and create their own strategies for change.

 The combination of awareness and flexibility is very powerful in combating the effects of this disease.
 Using muscles to move rather than to support will improve range of motion and aid in increasing energy.
 Initiating motion from the large muscles closer to the centre of our bodies will allow for a more proportional distribution of movement, thus allowing energy and strength conservation, two major concerns for MS patients.
 In turn, these components add to the maintenance of flexibility of the joints and muscles that are important for walking and other daily living activities.
 All of us have enormous potential for learning, no matter what our physical ability is in any moment.
 Learning about awareness, flexibility, and change will enhance function.

 Since Cerebral Palsy usually affects motor and muscle function, many therapies and treatments are based on focusing on movement optimisation.
 One method of rehabilitation for Cerebral Palsy is the Feldenkrais Method.